 As a follow up to the earlier article on the IaaS business model, here is a high level overview of the SaaS provider business model and some of the strategic options that are in there.
+First a brief video to give you the overview.

 Business Model Canvas